Transfer of the Portuguese court to Brazil: The court in the colony

+Brazil as a kingdom

 On 16 December 1815, John created the United Kingdom of Portugal, Brazil and the Algarves (Reino Unido de Portugal, Brasil e Algarves), elevating Brazil to the same rank as Portugal and increasing the administrative independence of Brazil.
 Brazilian representatives were elected to the Portuguese Constitutional Courts (Cortes Constitucionais Portuguesas).
 In 1815, in the aftermath of Napoleon's defeat and the meeting of the Congress of Vienna, convened to restore European political arrangements, the Portuguese monarch declared Brazil a co-equal to Portugal to increase Portugal's bargaining power.
 In 1816, with the death of Queen Maria, Prince John became king of the United Kingdom of Portugal, Brazil and the Algarves.
 After several delays, the ceremony of his acclamation took place in Rio de Janeiro in 1818.

 Beyond having to go through infrastructural expansion to accommodate for the arrival of 15,000 people, Rio continued to be modified and upgraded in the early stages of the transferring of the court.
 The city lacked basic sanitation and structured sewer systems.
 There were very few roads.
-The goal was to “construct an ideal city; a city in which both mundane and monumental architecture, together with its residents’ social and cultural practices projected an unequivocally powerful and virtuous image of royal authority and government.”
+The goal was to "construct an ideal city; a city in which both mundane and monumental architecture, together with its residents’ social and cultural practices projected an unequivocally powerful and virtuous image of royal authority and government."
 The city had to reflect the flourishing of the empire and institutions like public libraries, botanic gardens, opera houses, palaces and government buildings were created.
 Rio was to be modern and secure.
 Architecture physically changed to reflect modern times.

 Furthermore, before the arrival of the royal family and court, Brazil consisted of very disconnected conglomerates of people.
 Vast amounts of empty land and dense tropical forest separated cities like Rio de Janeiro, São Paulo, Salvador, Pernambuco, Rio Grande, and Porto Alegre.
 Needing to create a unified way to control the state and effectively manage territory, the government put in efforts to connect city centers through road development.
 The monarchy also encouraged internal trade.
 The isolation of cities had once been used by the Portuguese Empire to keep Brazilians subordinate and unable to organize against the crown.
 Now, having to manage the territory directly, that was no longer useful.
 All of these infrastructural developments came at the cost of slaves’ hard work and lives.
-It is estimated that between 1808 and 1822, “Rio’s slave population increased by 200 percent.
-As a consequence, remaking Rio de Janeiro into the court meant reconciling the larger quest to metropolitanise the city with slavery and with the African and African-Brazilian residents who made up the majority of its population.”
+It is estimated that between 1808 and 1822, "Rio’s slave population increased by 200 percent.
+As a consequence, remaking Rio de Janeiro into the court meant reconciling the larger quest to metropolitanise the city with slavery and with the African and African-Brazilian residents who made up the majority of its population."